tytydraco/yessleep/out/Im_terrified_of_public_speaking.md

 THANK YOU.

-Megan pointed at me from the hallway and said, “She did something.”
+Megan pointed at me from the hallway and said, “She... she did something.”

 They sent everyone home for the day.
 Nobody knew what had happened.
 Food poisoning, maybe.
 Carbon monoxide, maybe.
 Some kind of mass allergic reaction, maybe.
 There was a lot of maybe.
-The office coffee was tested.
-The donuts were tested.
-The HVAC was tested.
 I was asked if I had noticed anything strange.
 I said everyone seemed very attentive.

 Megan didn’t come back the next week.
 Or the week after that.